-Days that already have scheduled content will display a green dot beneath the date.
+Days that already have scheduled content appear with a dot beneath the date.

-Note: You may schedule content up to six months in advance.
+Note: You can schedule content up to 13 months in advance.

 In addition to choosing specific times manually, users on Professional and Advanced plans have the option to select from up to seven automatically generated Optimal Send Times.
 Click Use Optimal Send Times to choose from a list of send times generated by ViralPost 2.0.

 ViralPost calculates Optimal Send Times by looking at your audience's engagement with your selected profiles.
-In instances where there isn't enough data, it will suggest Optimal Send Times based on the overall optimal times for the selected networks, based on your configured time zone.
+In instances where there isn't enough data, it suggests Optimal Send Times based on the overall optimal times for the selected networks, based on your configured time zone.

 Note: You may schedule a post for multiple days.
 To get started, click Add another date.
-You cannot schedule the same post multiple times in the same day via Sprout Social.
+You can't schedule the same post multiple times in the same day via Sprout.
 Networks may natively deem repetitive content as spam.

 Most content, such as tips about your product or evergreen blog posts, are not time-sensitive.
-This content would be best suited for the Sprout Queue.
+This content is best suited for the Sprout Queue.

-Quickly publish and duplicate new messages in succession from within Sprout’s Compose window.
+Quickly publish and duplicate new messages in succession from with the Send + Duplicate workflow.

 Send + Duplicate delivers your message and reopens Compose with the same message, including any attached assets, ready to edit for other profiles or networks.

 Send + New delivers the existing message and reopens a blank Compose with the previously-selected profiles.
-Using this feature, you will be able to create new content more efficiently for a selected profile or group of profiles.
+Using this feature, you can create new content more efficiently for a selected profile or group of profiles.